kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE UPTR word to get a user word code ptr
 * DONE generate word list md for the NOTE keywords is adding double spacing and breaking it.
 * DONE New Uptr word to point to start of exec code of uword.
 Handy for writing forth hook code.
 Locate the c3 byte as it does work with a call..
+* DONE Added parse_vector to NEXTW
+* DONE tidy up config menu - hellow world not working plus diags etc

+* TODO Using the vector hook though means only jumps.
+Need a wrapper around use to preserve current concontext and then restore it after
 * TODO Add user interrupts by putting a hook into the parser or on NEXTW (as if using compiled version)
 * TODO Add user 'threads' by putting a hook into the parser or on NEXTW (as if using compiled version)
 * TODO Add user watch break points by putting a hook into the parser or on NEXTW (as if using compiled version)